-- Sprinkle the tapioca flour and seasonings over the onion and celery mixture, whisking until smooth.
+- Sprinkle the arrowroot flour and seasonings over the onion and celery mixture, whisking until smooth.
 Turn the heat to high while continuing to whisk, and gradually add the chicken broth to the pan followed by the almond milk and coconut aminos.
 Add the chopped carrots and potatoes, bringing the mixture to a boil, while whisking continuously.Reduce the heat to a simmer.
 Stir frequently until the sauce has thickened and the vegetables are tender, about 15-20 minutes.

 - Stir in the frozen vegetables and cooked chicken breast.
 Cook for another 5 minutes until tender.

 Bake Mini Pot Pies